lesleycw/Agility2020-303-PerRequestPolicy/lab2.rst

 -  Gain a deeper understanding of Per Request Policies and their applicability in various delivery and control scenarios

--  Gain a further understanding of Per Request Policy Subroutines and their use in dynamic queries, step authentication and HTTP connector queries.
+-  Gain a further understanding of Per Request Policy subroutines and their use in dynamic queries and step-up authentication.

 Lab Requirements:
 -----------------